limcheekin/surrealdb_wasm/CONTRIBUTING.md

 ### Project Overview

-The Flutter SurrealDB WebAssembly (WASM) package is a powerful integration for Flutter, built upon the foundation of [surrealdb.wasm](https://github.com/surrealdb/surrealdb.wasm), the official SurrealDB library for WebAssembly.
+The Flutter SurrealDB WebAssembly (WASM) package is a powerful integration for Flutter, built upon the foundation of [surrealdb.wasm](https://github.com/surrealdb/surrealdb.wasm), the WebAssembly engine for the SurrealDB JavaScript SDK.
+Consequently, the [surrealdb_js](https://pub.dev/packages/surrealdb_js) package will provide an unified API for the WebAssembly engine.
 We value contributions that enhance this project's functionality and maintain its quality.

 ### Licensing